Meet Robert & Beverley from danceScape

 danceScape inspires and empowers others to have fun, be fit, and make new friends.
 We pride ourselves in transforming student members so that they shine with confidence on the dance floor, at work, and in their personal life.
 We provide a fun escape from the stresses of life, and a mental break from the pressures of work and distractions of cellphones and other mobile devices.

-A number of our students have faced such challenges as being quadriplegic, managing anxiety and depression, and living with chronic pain – but they each share a spark of hope and optimism that enables us to magnify by their experiences at danceScape.
+A number of our students have faced such challenges as being quadriplegic, coping with Parkinson’s, managing anxiety and depression, and living with chronic pain – but they each share a spark of hope and optimism that enables us to magnify by their experiences at danceScape.

 Our students also include couples who are getting married and learning to dance for their Wedding represents an emotional visual story of love – not only with themselves but with their parents as begin a new life path together.